 ER: Happens with some frequency.
 From the very first episode, Carol Hathaway was treated for a suicide attempt and by the time the final episode aired, nearly two-thirds of the characters having been in the ER for one reason or another, and not all surviving.

-Firefly: In a pivotal scene, Mal and his tormentor are struggling near the edge of a Malevolent Architecture pit when Mal's allies arrive.
+In a pivotal scene, Mal and his tormentor are struggling near the edge of a Malevolent Architecture pit when Mal's allies arrive.
 It is played straight at first: Jayne raises his gun to shoot the tormentor, but is stopped by Zoe.
 "Jayne.
 This is something the Captain has to do for himself."
-Then they invert it.
+Then they turn it into an Inverted Trope.
 Mal: "No!
 No it's not!"
 Zoe: "Oh."
 The ensemble promptly riddle the tormentor with bullets.

 Played straight when Mal discovers Jayne betrayed Simon and River to the Alliance.